juliogomez/docker_cheatsheet/README.md

     docker run -d --net=mynet --name myapp1 <your_docker_id>/containerip
     docker run -d --net=mynet --name myapp2 <your_docker_id>/containerip

+You may inspect the network and see the IP addresses assigned to your containers:

+    docker network inspect mynet

 Connect to the first container and try pinging the second one using its name: